-The purpose of exercises are many.
+The purpose of exercises is many.
 Response teams are provided with the opportunity to practice skills required in an emergency, work together closely, develop relationships, and make complex decisions under stressful circumstances.
 Plans, equipment, and systems will be tested and, with proper feedback, recommendations made for their improvement.
-By allowing the public, media, and key local organizations to observe and perhaps participate, government and industry can demonstrate their commitment to managing the risk of oil spills and protecting the environment.
+By allowing the public, media, and key local organizations to observe and participate, government and industry can demonstrate their commitment to managing the risk of oil spills and protecting the environment.

 Mavi Deniz offers discussion-based and operations-based exercises.

 - Tabletop exercise